asset-web/asset-web.github.io/README.md

 # Tessa Alexander - asset-web.co.uk

-Migrating static one homepage to Jekyll site to be hosted on Gituhb pages and deployed usign Travis CI.
+Migrating static one homepage to Jekyll site to be hosted on Github pages and deployed using Travis CI.

 ## Development